 What Is Wall Thickness Measurement?

-Wall thickness measurement is a widely employed technique that assesses the thickness, integrity, and physical properties of materials using high-frequency sound waves.
+Engineers widely employ wall thickness measurement to assess the thickness, integrity, and physical properties of materials using high-frequency sound waves..
 It plays a crucial role in product testing and quality control, ensuring compliance with desired standards.

 How Do You Measure Wall Thickness?

-To conduct wall thickness measurements, including pitting assessments (both external and internal), two techniques can be utilized: the tangential technique and the double wall technique.
+You can utilize two techniques—the tangential technique and the double wall technique—to conduct wall thickness measurements, including both external and internal pitting assessments.
 These methods enable accurate determination of material thickness and identification of any pitting-related issues.

 1. Tangential Radiographic Technique

-The Tangential technique is a method used for measuring wall thickness.
-It involves placing the probe or sensor in direct contact with the surface of the material being inspected.
+The Tangential technique measures wall thickness by placing the probe or sensor in direct contact with the material’s surface.
 By positioning the probe at a specific angle, this technique enables accurate measurement of the material’s thickness and the detection of any irregularities or anomalies.

 Figure 1.
 Tangential Radiographic Inspection Set-Up.
 Adapted from “Utilization and Validation of Tangential Radiographic Technique in Wall Thickness Measurement,” by M. F. H. Chowdhury, and M. A. Habib, 2019.
 Copyright 2019 by Nuclear Science and Applications.

 The TRT method provides an indirect approach for measuring wall thickness.
 To ensure accurate measurements, calibration is necessary.
-In this technique, a reference block with known dimensions is affixed to the test object’s surface during exposure.
-The resulting radiographic image is then calibrated based on the dimensions of the reference block.
+In this technique, technicians affix a reference block with known dimensions to the test object’s surface during exposure.
+They then calibrate the resulting radiographic image based on the reference block’s dimensions.

 By referencing this calibrated image, the wall thickness of the pipe can be accurately determined.
 This approach enhances measurement precision and enables effective evaluation of wall thickness using radiographic imaging.